20 stage shows, musicals and more to watch on BBC iPlayer

 BBC iPlayer is a valuable resource during the lockdown and things are no different for theatre enthusiasts!
 Here is a range of shows worth catching, and we'll update these as the weeks go on.

-The series, led by Michael Sheen and David Tennant, follows two actors who are out of work and determined to carry on rehearsals.
-Their home lives and families have other ideas.
+The second series, once more led by Michael Sheen and David Tennant, follows two actors who are out of work and determined to carry on rehearsals.
+Their home lives and families have other ideas!

 A brand new filmed version of the iconic Alan Bennett series has been released in full online for your viewing pleasure!
 Featuring Jodie Comer, Lucian Msamati and more, there really is something for everyone in here.

-The "Performance Live" series on BBC iPlayer may be the richest and most varied channel for boundary-pushing performance art available right now.
-From Hofesh Shechter to Touretteshero or Akala, if you want a creative fix this is a great place to start.
-It also includes Alexander Zerdin's LOVE, a rich and harrowing portrait of austerity Britain, or The Way Out, a whirligig one-shot tour around Battersea Arts Centre.
+The "Performance Live" series on BBC iPlayer, released earlier this month, hosted some of the richest and most varied channel for boundary-pushing performance art available right now.
+The Way Out, a whirligig one-shot tour around Battersea Arts Centre, features.

 Top Hat (1935)